Cwantic/Documentation/Settings/Specifications.md

 Click the **+** button to add a new specification or click the **-** button to remove an **unused** one.

 {: .warning }
->ATTENTION, do not remove specification used in one or more projects otherwise the opening will be compromised.
+>ATTENTION, do not remove specification used in one or more projects otherwise the projects may not open properly.

 ## 1. Header